C-m3-Codin/lsdups/Readme.md

 ## Improvements

 1. Implement optional recursive search to include subdirectories in the scan.
-2. Optimize the code for better performance by introducing multiple workers for parallel file processing.
+2. Optimize the code for better performance by introducing multiple workers for parallel file processing [done in branch threadIt].

 ## Contributing